These days are gone.

 The interview processes has become much more sophisticated.
 Technical questions are complemented with behavioral and personal questions, and you may even face an IQ test in an interview.

-The interview processes has become more sophisticated.
-Technical questions are complemented with behavioral and screening questions.
-You will have to demonstrate your technical skills, right attitude to work, motivation, and the value you can bring to the team in the company.
+Besides your technical skills and readiness for the job, you will have to demonstrate right attitude to work, high level of motivation, and the value you can bring to the team of IT workers in the company.

 - Which programming languages are you familiar with, and which do you consider the most important?

 - What security test do you consider most important?

 - What is your opinion on the application of artificial intelligence in software engineering?

 - What is the main difference between the abstract class and the interface?

 - How would you find a string in sorted array?

 - Imagine that a customer doesn’t like many things during acceptance testing of your work.
 What can be a reason for such a situation, and what will you do to avoid it.

 Work portfolio, and behavioral questions – two key things in an interview